 Benefits of coffee

-When positive effects of coffee are considered, antioxidant and alertness benefits are what comes to mind most commonly.
-There is no doubt that coffee possesses some valuable antioxidants that can help provide health benefits, however it must be noted that we are also not missing out on anything if we choose not to drink coffee, as we can get powerful antioxidant benefits simply from eating the right foods — whole plant foods.
+When positive effects of coffee are considered, antioxidant, and alertness benefits are what comes to mind most commonly.
+There is no doubt that coffee possesses some valuable antioxidants that can help provide health benefits.
+However, it must be noted that we are also not missing out on anything if we choose not to drink coffee, as we can get powerful antioxidant benefits simply from eating the right foods — whole plant foods.
 There are many substances like coffee that have some benefit along with some harm, so it is imperative to analyze all the pros and cons holistically in order to have the best understanding of possible consequences.

 When it comes to mental alertness and any enhanced cognitive function, coffee’s greatest risk is also its greatest benefit, this being as a stimulant.
-Thus, just like with any drug it is all about knowing how much to take and when for most benefit if such an effect is required.
-Unfortunately what has happened in our society is the abuse of this substance by using it on a daily basis to make up for poor sleep and unhealthy lifestyle habits, rather than as an occasional performance enhancer.
+Thus, just like with any drug, it is all about knowing how much to take and when for most benefit if such an effect is required.
+Unfortunately, what has happened in our society is the abuse of this substance by using it on a daily basis to make up for poor sleep and unhealthy lifestyle habits, rather than as an occasional performance enhancer.
 Regular coffee use then creates a negative feedback loop where we experience a surge of energy at one point, only to suffer a deficiency at another point, resulting in energy imbalances and sleep problems over time.

 The best way to test coffee’s effect on you, and more so your dependence on it, is to go at least several days without it and evaluate how you feel.
-If you can function fine without it and feel relatively good, this is a good sign and chances are that you can enjoy coffee from time to time just fine.
+If you can function fine without it and feel relatively good, this is a good sign, and the chances are that you can enjoy coffee from time to time just fine.
 However, if you suffer from any unpleasant symptoms without it or cannot function properly without it, this is reflective of addiction and your body’s inability to operate properly without the substance, which is debilitating and concerning, to say the least.

 Traditional and modern use of coffee